kairosity/mp3-snapathon/README.md

 2. If they choose to scroll down the page to learn more, the application purpose and rules of competition are clearly outlined.
 3. Further scrolling on that page brings them to the contact form.

 The first view is designed in this manner to encourage information-seeking behaviour and provide answers within the first interaction.
 If the user arrives at the page and is immediately enticed to sign up, perfect, otherwise they can scroll down and understand a little more about what the application does.

 Ideally, users will choose to register at this juncture, however should they choose to continue browsing, the navigation options at this level are as follows:

-### Navigation (not logged in):
+### Navigation Pages Accessible (for users not logged in):

-1. Home - The landing page where the rules of the competition are outlined.
+1. __*Home*__ - The landing page where the rules of the competition are outlined.
+For guest users this explains the application and contains two major links to the "register" page.
-2. Recent Winners - This is where the top 3 images from the last competition are displayed.
-3. Browse - All current and past entries can be viewed and filtered using keywords or award status.
-4. Login - Registered users can navigate here to login.
-5. Register - Unregistered users can navigate here to register.
+2. __*Winners*__ - This is a simple page where the photographs coming in 1st, 2nd & 3rd from the last competition will be displayed alongside their creator's username and the number of votes they won.
+Clicking on any of the images will open the image view page where further details of the photograph can be seen.
+Clicking on the username of one of the winning images will bring the user to that user's profile.
+3. __*Browse*__ - This is the full collection of images uploaded to the application.
+They are displayed as medium-sized thumbnails and users can click on any of them to bring them to the image view page, where further details about the photograph can be viewed.
+Users can also choose to filter the images displayed by using a search bar, where they can search by keywords, competition themes or awards.
-6. Contact Us - This directs the user back to the bottom of the landing page, where the contact form is located.
+4. __*Contact Us*__ - This directs the user back to the bottom of the landing page, where the contact form is located.
+5. __*Login*__ - Registered users can navigate here to login.
+6. __*Register*__ - Unregistered users can navigate here to register.

 For our target users who have yet to register, I have divided their user flows into two categories: 1.
 The Direct Route 2.
 The Exploratory Route.
 These are illustrated below:

 <p align="center">
   <img src="static/images/user-flow/direct-registration-user-flow.png">